 Not everyone who wants to do CQF would be acquainted with the subject materials of the course.
 Thus, before you take the course, you can take three subjects as primers.

-You would be able to study basic Mathematics, Python and Finance and would be able to refresh your knowledge.
-For advanced students who don’t need CQF Primers can skip them as these are optional.
+You would be able to study basic Mathematics, Python, and Finance and would be able to refresh your knowledge.
+For advanced students who don’t need CQF, Primers can skip them as these are optional.

 CQF Program Fees

-The main issue with students about CQF program is its fees.
+The main issue with students about the CQF program is its fees.
 According to many students who have passed out, fees seem to be the only drawback of the course.
 As per their opinion, it seems over-priced in proportion to the values CQF offers.
-Let’s analyse the opinion of these passed out students and let’s see whether it is really over-priced or not.
+Let’s analyse the opinion of these passed out students, and let’s see whether it is really over-priced or not.

 Let’s have a look at the fees first.